RenatodaCostaSantos/RenatodaCostaSantos/README.md

 <img align="right" width="300" src="git3.jpg">

 I am a doctor in physics currently switching from academia to industry.
 I was a postdoctoral fellow at the University of Cape Town in South Africa for three years and had a semester experience as a lecturer at the Federal University of Itajuba in Brazil in 2021.
-I am currently investing on improving my coding skills.
-From machine learning applications and the overall workflow of data analysis to software development.
+I am currently working as a data scientist at Kunumi.

 - 🔭 I’m currently working on a project to help predict patients with heart disease using machine learning.
 - 👯  I’m looking to collaborate on data analysis projects, machine learning, or software engineering.